pallets-eco/flask-admin/doc/index.rst

       <p>Hello world</p>
     {% endblock %}

-This will override the builtin index template, but still give you the builtin navigation menu.
+This will override the default index template, but still give you the navigation menu.
 So, now you can add any content to the index page that makes sense for your app.

 ****